MartinxMax/MartinxMax/README.md

 # S-H4CK13 @ Мартин.

+- [Blood-Cat](https://github.com/MartinxMax/BloodCat):A tool for collecting publicly exposed network cameras, with support for specifying country and region.

 - [matta4ck](https://github.com/MartinxMax/matta4ck): Matlab <= 2025 Vulnerability Type: Remote Code Execution (RCE).

 - [gitany](https://github.com/MartinxMax/gitany): GitAny is a Python-based tool that allows you to search the latest GitHub projects of the day without logging in.
 It supports fuzzy search, conditional filtering, and visual analysis of repository data.